plotly/plotly.py/doc/python/funnel-charts.md

 ### Basic Area Funnel Plot with go.Funnelarea

-If Plotly Express does not provide a good starting point, it is also possible to use the more generic `go.Funnelarea` function from `plotly.graph_objects`.
+If Plotly Express does not provide a good starting point, it is also possible to use [the more generic `go.Funnelarea` class from `plotly.graph_objects`](/python/graph-objects/).

 ```python
 from plotly import graph_objects as go